sdcieo0330/VanadiumCast/README.md

 apt install qt5-default
 ```

-To build and install QtAV follow the steps on https://github.com/wang-bin/QtAV/wiki/Build-QtAV.
+To build and install QtAV on debian follow the steps on https://github.com/wang-bin/QtAV/wiki/Build-QtAV.

 Please build QtAV with cmake instead of qmake.
 Because the cmake build is using ``ninja``, you have to ensure it is installed:
 ```